 Issues arising out of potential applicability of multiple policies

-Issues and easability of developing a framework to resolve the issues identified, including the rationale for the proposed resolution.
+Issues and feasability of developing a framework to resolve the issues identified, including the rationale for the proposed resolution.

 Possible framework options, including an analysis of the benefits and burdens of each option.

-To assist the CWG-UCTN in understanding the views and intersts of the broader communit, the CWG decided to question the different stakeholder groups, by sending out a set of questions to reevant stakeholder groups.
+To assist the CWG-UCTN in understanding the views and intersts of the broader community, the CWG decided to question the different stakeholder groups, by sending out a set of questions to relevant stakeholder groups.
 Intially on the two-letter codes and then on three-letter codes.
-The results of this survey are in cluded in Annex (number) of this report.
+The results of this survey are in included in Annex (number) of this report.

 Taking into account the results from the questionnaire and after long and intensive discussions the findings CWG came up with a set of findings with respect to the two and three letter codes.
 These findings are presented below in Section 5.